Adult & Juvenile Justice System Reforms in Texas

 - August 2013 – Facility Closure Vote: State officials approve upcoming closure of secure facility for mentally ill youth; advocates monitor youth transfers.

-- 2015 - Major Reforms: Texas policy-makers pass laws that move Texas Juvenile Justice Department to a regional model that will keep youth closer to home in lieu of commitment to state facilities; expand jurisdiction of Office of the Ombudsman; and create important advisory committee tasked with informing new policies to address juvenile records.
+- 2015-2017 – Major Reforms: Texas policy-makers pass laws that move Texas Juvenile Justice Department to a regional model that will keep youth closer to home in lieu of commitment to state facilities; expand jurisdiction of Office of the Ombudsman; and require automatic juvenile record sealing or permanent record destruction in certain circumstances to reduce future barriers to education, employment, housing, and other services.